 How to Reheat Mojo Potatoes

-If they are frozen, thaw them in the refrigerator overnight before reheating them.
+If frozen, thaw them in the refrigerator overnight before reheating them.

 I hope you give these Mojo potatoes a try soon!